 Although accounting only for almost 7% of retail shrinkage, vendor fraud cuts into a retailer’s financial account quite a bit.
 This happens mostly when outside vendors come to the store to stock inventory.
 The possible things they might do is failing to provide as many units as invoiced or stealing stuff.

 You can implement the following ideas to cut down on vendor frauds:

 Do not schedule multiple deliveries at once

 This gives you time and space to focus on one vendor at a time.

 Log all delivery and shipment details

-Keep account of each and every small detail like time, quantity, person who signed for it, etc.
+Keep account of each and every small detail like time, quantity, and the person who signed for it, etc.

 Make sure your store is completely secure and check on any action that might lead to losses at your store.

 Having an inventory management system is considered to play a good part in cutting down different types of errors that might lead to retail shrinkage.
 When your inventory management system is integrated with a good accounting software, it becomes all the more efficient.

 Primaseller provides retailers a software platform that automatically manages and updates inventory across all your channels of sale even while you are not monitoring.
 It is also integrated with good accounting software like Quickbooks and Tally so that you get accurate, real-time financial accounts.